ePages-de/epages-devportal/_posts/2019/2019-12-12-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 The snippet stores the API access data in a document in which the ID is the UID of the currently logged in user.
 Thus, we can easily get the user's shop data via the user's UID.
-This fact also makes it pretty easy to restrict access to the user data later on.
+That also makes it pretty easy to restrict access to the user data later on.

-As a last step, we need to redirect the user, e.g. back to the page they originally came from.
+As a last step we need to redirect the user, e.g. back to the page they originally came from.
-For this, we can use the query parameter `return_url`.
+For this we can use the query parameter `return_url`.
 To do so, we add the following lines to the end of the `registerBeyond` method:

 ```javascript